PeymanJalali/academic-kickstart/content/publication/test.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
+summary: >
-summary: """The problem of joint estimation of multiple graphical models from high dimensional data is ubiquitous in diverse fields including molecular biology, neuroscience and the social sciences.
+    The problem of joint estimation of multiple graphical models from high dimensional data is ubiquitous in diverse fields including molecular biology, neuroscience and the social sciences.
 The main task is to formulate a methodology that allows us to borrow strength from the joint data to estimate edges that are common between any combination of the groups.
 To that end, we develop a Bayesian approach that decomposes the model parameters across the multiple graphical models into shared components across subsets of models and edges.
 This goal is achieved by constructing a novel multivariate prior distribution, coupled with a pseudo-likelihood that enables fast computations through a robust and efficient Gibbs sampling scheme.
-We establish strong posterior consistency for model selection and illustrate the efficacy of the proposed approach on both synthetic and real data."""
+We establish strong posterior consistency for model selection and illustrate the efficacy of the proposed approach on both synthetic and real data.

 tags: []
 categories: []